 Lucky for us, it is green chile season here, and Harmons, a local grocery store, sells fresh roasted green chiles.
 We picked some up along with Monterrey jack cheese, and set to work making the biscuits.

-Of course, freshly roasted green chiles are ideal, but you can use whatever you have on hand.
+Of course, freshly roasted green chiles are ideal for any recipe, but you can use whatever you have on hand.
 When fresh aren’t available, we like to use Hatch canned green chiles because they’re certified gluten free and the taste is pretty darn close to fresh.

 Green Chile Biscuits are simple and very easy to make, and you probably have all the ingredients on hand!
 You’ll need butter, a high quality gluten free flour (more on that in a minute), baking powder, sugar, salt, milk, green chiles, cheese, and garlic salt.